jaywonchung/Learning-ML/Implementations/Denoising Autoencoder/README.md

 - ```--latent_dim, -z```: Dimension of the latent variable. *Default*: ```10```
 - ```--print_every, -p```: How often to print training progress. *Default*: ```1```

 Binarizing the input means that you model the output as a multinoulli distribution.
-Then using the cross-entropy loss is desirable in the Maximnum Likelihood Estimation perspective.
-On the other hand if you do not binarize input images, you would be modelling the output as a Multivariate Gaussian distribution.
+Then using the cross-entropy loss is desirable in the Maximum Likelihood Estimation perspective.
+On the other hand if you do not binarize the input images, you would be modelling the output as a Multivariate Gaussian distribution.
 Then using the mean square error is desirable.